awsdocs/amazon-comprehend-developer-guide/doc_source/getting-started-console-events.md

 1. When you have finished filling out the form, choose **Create job** to create and start the topic detection job\.

 The new job appears in the job list with the status field showing the status of the job\.
 The field can be `IN_PROGRESS` for a job that is processing, `COMPLETED` for a job that has finished successfully, and `FAILED` for a job that has an error\.
 You can click on a job to get more information about the job, including any error messages\.

+When the job is completed, Amazon Comprehend stores the analysis results in the output Amazon S3 location that you specified for the job\.
+For a description of the analysis results for each insight type, see [Insights](concepts-insights.md)\.